FMLA & Adoption: Do Birth Parents Get Maternity Leave?

 How American Adoptions Can Help After Childbirth

 Sometimes, prospective birth mothers are not eligible for maternity leave.
-Other times, because their leave is unpaid and their employers will not hold their jobs, they choose to quit before delivering, with the goal of getting another job after the baby is born.
+Other times, because their leave is unpaid and their employers will not hold their jobs, they choose to quit before delivering with the goal of getting another job after the baby is born.
 If you are in one of these situations, you may face financial difficulties.

-Fortunately, if you work with American Adoptions, you can be provided financial assistance before, during and after your adoption process.
-Our adoption specialists will make sure your adoption and medical costs always come free to you, and you may even be eligible for extra living expenses, too.
-While these living expenses are important during pregnancy, they can also be extremely useful after childbirth.
-In most cases, birth mothers like you can receive financial assistance up to six weeks after the birth of the baby.
+Fortunately, if you work with American Adoptions you can be provided financial assistance before, during, and after your adoption process.
+Our adoption professionals will make sure your adoption and medical costs always come free to you, and you may even be eligible for extra living expenses, too.

 For more information about financial assistance during your adoption, please call our agency at 1-800-ADOPTION.

-“Giving a baby up for adoption” at birth and maternity leave can be complicated topics for a prospective birth mother and her employer, but there are important considerations in this process.
-As an expectant mother, you have the right to recover from your adoption process in whichever way you see fit — whether it is with maternity leave or with adoption financial assistance.
-We encourage you to talk with our adoption specialists for more advice on what is best for you.
+“Giving a baby up for adoption” at birth and maternity leave can be complicated topics for you and your employer, but there are important considerations in this process.
+As an expectant mother, you have the right to recover from your delivery and adoption process in whichever way you see fit — whether it is with maternity leave, with adoption financial assistance, or both.

 Disclaimer

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.
+American Adoptions provides this information as a courtesy and is in no way responsible for its content or accuracy.